kawiiii/iDentify/README.md

 ### Frontend (React Vite)
    1. Clone the repository if you haven't already.
-   2. Copy the .env.example file to create a new .env file:
+   2. Navigate to the frontend directory:
       ```sh
+      cd iDentify/frontend
+      ```
+   3. Copy the .env.example file to create a new .env file:
+      ```sh
       cp .env.example .env
       ```
       Fill in the Firebase keys and any other required environment variables in the newly created .env file.
-   3. Install the dependencies:
+   4. Install the dependencies:
       ```sh
       npm install
       ```
+   5. Install react-modal:
+      ```sh
+      npm install react-modal
+      ```
-   4. Run the frontend development server:
+   6. Run the frontend development server:
       ```sh
       npm run dev
       ```